-In the year ended 30 June 2022, the Trustee met a total of four times for regular Trustee Board meetings.
+In the year ended 30 June 2024, the Trustee met a total of five times, four for regular Trustee Board meetings and one additional meeting for the triennial actuarial valuation and GMP equalisation.
 The normal number of regular Trustee Board meetings in a twelve-month period is four.

-The Trustee Board, and all sub-committees are supported by a professional secretariat firm, Zedra Inside Pensions, for whom contact details are included on page 8 of this Annual Report.
-The Trustee Board monitors the performance of Zedra Inside Pensions regularly.
+The Trustee Board, and its current sub-committee, the GMP Working Group are supported by a professional secretariat firm, Zedra Inside Pensions, for whom contact details are included on page 8 of this Annual Report.